PyCQA/bandit/README.md

    function accordingly.

 The BanditNodeVisitor object provides a 'context' object that the test function can refer to as part of the testing being performed.
+Tests should most likely examine the AST node directly, accessible through context['node'].

+See links in the 'References' section for documentation of each AST node type.

 References